amirbarda/MagicClay/README.md

 [Project Page](https://amirbarda.github.io/MagicClay.github.io/) | [Paper](https://arxiv.org/pdf/2403.02460.pdf) |

-This is the official implementation of MagicClay, in the form of a [Threestudio](https://github.com/threestudio-project/threestudio) plugin.
+This is the official implementation of MagicClay.
+For ease of use, it is implemeneted as a [Threestudio](https://github.com/threestudio-project/threestudio) extension.

 ![alt text](https://github.com/amir90/MagicClay/blob/main/assets/teaser.png?raw=true)